Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-13-Origin-of-Pronominals-in-Konkani.md

 layout: post
 ---

 Yesterday, I wrote a **"mega thread"** (one of the longest Twitter/X threads I have ever written single-handedly) on the origin of personal pronouns in Konkani.
-This post is going to be an expanded version wherein I will go into the details of the origin of not only personal pronominals but also others such as interrogative pronominals.
+This post is going to be an expanded version wherein I will delve into the origin of Konkani pronominals in greater detail.

 <img src= "/assets/images/Screenshot 2025-08-12 143550.png">